osandov/drgn/docs/api_reference.rst

         The program is the Linux kernel.

-    .. attribute:: IS_RUNNING_KERNEL
+    .. attribute:: IS_LIVE

-        The program is the running operating system kernel.
+        The program is currently running (e.g., it is the running operating system kernel or a running process).

 .. class:: Architecture